Why are pet vaccinations important?

 Leptospirosis (L.canicola and L.icterohaemorrhagiae)

 Leptospirosis infections usually occur as a result of direct contact with urine from an infected animal (rats, cattle, dogs), or by contact with soil contaminated by infected urine.
-Symptoms include fever, increased thirst and changes in urination due to acute kidney failure, dehydration, vomiting, diarrhoea, jaundice (yellow skin and gums), painful eyes.
+Symptoms include fever, increased thirst and changes in urination due to acute kidney failure, dehydration, vomiting, diarrhoea, jaundice (yellow skin and gums), and painful eyes.

 Other vaccinations, which are not deemed essential for all individuals, and therefore not classed as ‘core’ diseases include: